rangzen/poker-sliders/README.md

       - [Advantages for mean value](#advantages-for-mean-value)
       - [Disadvantages for mean value](#disadvantages-for-mean-value)
     - [Understanding Standard Deviation](#understanding-standard-deviation)

+## Features

+- Three sliders for Complexity, Effort, and Uncertainty dimensions
+- Interactive table with clickable cells to quickly set values
+- Real-time calculation of maximum and mean values
+- Standard deviation indicator for value spread
+- Simple and intuitive interface (that’s a very personal pref 😁)

+## Usage

+1. Adjust sliders to set values for each dimension
+2. Alternatively, click directly on table cells to set values
+3. Use either the maximum value or mean value based on your team's preference

 ## Maximum Value vs Mean Value: Which to Choose?